Convert Decimal to Octal

 Summary

-This program is fundamental for understanding number systems, file permissions, and system administration tasks in C++.
+This program is fundamental for beginners learning number systems, understanding positional notation, and preparing for system administration tasks, file permissions, and advanced computer science topics in C++ programs.